sumin-Ma/GALAMOST/docs/_build/html/_sources/constraint-external_interaction.rst.txt

 Axial stretching
 ----------------

 .. py:class:: AxialStretching(all_info, group)

    The constructor of a stretching object of the box for a group of particles.

    :param AllInfo all_info: The system information.
-   :param ParticleSet group: The group of charged particles.
+   :param ParticleSet group: The group of particles.

    .. py:function:: setBoxLength(Variant vL, string direction)